National Organization for Women Washington D.C. Chapter and Capitol Hill Chapter records

 Collection Scope and Content

-This collection contains newsletters, correspondence, newspaper articles, reports, photographs, slides, and scanned items on a compact disc.
+This collection contains newsletters, correspondence, newspaper articles, reports, photographs, slides, scanned items on a compact disc, and websites.
 The material covers the workings of the N.O.W.
 Washington D.C.
 Chapter and the Capitol Hill N.O.W.
 Chapter of the National Organization for Women and runs from 1971-99 with the bulk dates falling between ca. 1971 to ca. 1983.
 The newsletters are from the D.C.
 Chapter and run from 1971-1983, with one issue from 1999.
 The bulk of the material is newspaper clippings and other materials that document the work of these chapters.
 The newsletters include the Washington Area Women's Center newsletter titled "In Our Own Write," as well as "The Washington Equal Times," and "The National N.O.W.
 Times."

 This collection was donated by the D.C.
 Chapter in 2007.